-- CLP Bubble Bukwrap– Excellent corner protection, and you can ship multiple records in one mailer.
+- CLP Bubble Bukwrap– Excellent corner protection; you can ship multiple records in one mailer.

-- Whiplash (Standard) mailer– These mailers have rolled out corners and cardboard stiffeners attached to the box and bubble wrap.
-They are expensive, and you will need extra stiffeners and bubble wrap/foam additions to ship them.
+- Whiplash (Standard) mailer– These mailers have rolled-out corners and cardboard stiffeners attached to the box and bubble wrap.
+They are expensive; you will need extra stiffeners and bubble wrap/foam additions to ship them.

 Sturdy envelopes can have multiple layers of cardboard or just one thin layer.
-If your record can easily bend when inside the package, you will need to add some stiffeners or extra cushioning.
+If your record can easily bend inside the package, add some stiffeners or cushioning.

 If you choose a mailer that does not have much cardboard padding or premade stiffening, you can make your own or add some to make your mailer extra secure.
 Add bubble wrap or foam pieces to both sides of the plastic sleeve and apply tape.

 A foam board or a cardboard stiffener is just flat foam or cardboard.
 Both can add some padding and prevent the bending of the record.

 Your goal is to create as little wiggle room as possible.
 Any movement inside the box can cause damage.
 You will want to make it as secure as possible.
 Check and make sure the package closes before shipping.

 This video can give you tips on homemade record mailers:

 2. Use the sandwich method to secure your package

 There is a packing method called sandwiching that is simple and effective.
 The sandwiching process is the easiest way to pack your records tightly and securely in your chosen packaging.
 Here are the steps: